callumgare/spoon-fed/README.md

   - Group by supermarket aisle
 - Maybe provide an option to use without Paprika by allowing users to sign-up for local accounts and save their recipes directly in Spoon Fed, emulating the Paprika API to use the recipes.
 - Update to work offline

+## Architecture Choices
+### Server-side Image Handling
+Paprika's API will generally provide an image via an s3 URL.
+That URL expires after a short period of time and the response does not include CORS headers.
+This makes it difficult for us to have the browser fetch the image directly and have the browser cache the image effectively.
+To work around this the browser instead requests the image from the Spoon Fed backend which in turn requests it from s3 and serves it to the browser.